Safety Engineering at Fraunhofer IKS

 There is also a great demand for safety engineering in manufacturing.
 For example, Industrie 4.0 initiatives have engineers working on automated production lines based on machine learning or artificial intelligence.

-Would you like to learn more about our research on safety engineering?
-Then take a look at our blog.
-Here you will find all blog articles regarding safety engineering.
+Would you like to find out more about the research of Fraunhofer IKS on safety engineering?
+Then take a look at our Safe Intelligence online magazine:

 Contact us now